PoC using SOA Suite Cloud Service (184.108.40.206): lessons learnedPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

-During the PoC definition the client request us to deliver, at the end, some answers to their questions.
+During the PoC definition, the client requested we deliver some answers to their questions at the end.
 Follow some of them.

 Pros and cons about SOACS

-There is an article from Marcello Morettoni that brings some pros about SOACS usage:
+There is an article from Marcello Morettoni that highlights a few pros about SOACS usage:

-- for complex and hybrid integrations involving SaaS, PaaS, cloud, on-premise or hybrid cloud, where protocols as WS-*, REST, WSDL, XML / XPath / XQuery / XSLT, SCA, UDDI are required, SOACS is a strong and unified platform of resources for many of business needs.
-Oracle SOACS helps businesses to reduce costs by allowing maximum re-use of existing IT investments and assets, regardless of the environment they run in;
+- for complex and hybrid integrations involving SaaS, PaaS, cloud, on-premise or hybrid cloud, where protocols such as WS-*, REST, WSDL, XML / XPath / XQuery / XSLT, SCA, UDDI are required, SOACS is a strong and unified platform of resources for a lot of your business needs.
+Oracle SOACS helps businesses to reduce costs by allowing maximum reusability of existing IT investments and assets, regardless of the environment they run in;

 - product maturity level: Oracle considers it mature and functionally complete;

-- the development and the workload can be used on the same way for both SOACS and for SOA Suite on-premise versions;
+- the development and the workload can be used in the same way, for both SOACS and SOA Suite on-premise versions;

 Regarding the cons:

-- in the PoC scenario, the client didn’t have SOA developers in house.
-For BPEL development necessary knowledge will be needed in XML, XSD, XSLT and other standards other than BPEL coding.
-During troubleshooting it can be a problem to easy find a solution for problems in transformations and assignments activities;
+- in the PoC scenario, the client did not have SOA developers in house.
+For BPEL development, knowledge in XML, XSD, XSLT, and standards other than BPEL coding is necessary.
+During troubleshooting, it can be difficult to find a solution for problems in transformations and assignments activities;

-- it will also be required knowledge in WebLogic administration, as it is the application server;
+- it is also required to have knowledge in WebLogic administration, because it is the application server;

-- the Oracle documentation is not organized in a way to easy support developers that just started to develop in BPEL;
+- the Oracle documentation is not organized in a way that starting developers in BPEL can easily understand;

 Setup EBS with SOA Gateway

-To implement an integration with EBS is quite simples and can be done in different ways.
-SOACS provides an adapter for this product but it is also possible to use SOAP/REST calls.
-For both it is necessary enable in EBS layer the SOA Gateway.
-Further information can be found here in this link: https://docs.oracle.com/cd/E18727_01/doc.121/e12064/T291171T509748.htm
+Implementing an integration with EBS is quite simple and can be done in different ways.
+SOACS provides an adapter for this, but it is also possible to use SOAP/REST calls.
+For both it is necessary that you enable the SOA Gateway in the EBS layer.
+Further information can be found here: https://docs.oracle.com/cd/E18727_01/doc.121/e12064/T291171T509748.htm

 BPEL exposed as SOAP and REST

-As part of the requirements, the client asked to expose the BPEL composite in both SOAP and REST.
+One of the requirements was to expose the BPEL composite in both SOAP and REST.

 Security and GDPR